harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 ## Summary

-When a user has used up all the ResourceQuota quota, it is not possible to perform VM migration.
-This is because ResourceQuota limits the quota usage for the entire namespace, and migration requires the creation of a Pod equivalent to the VM being migrated.
-As Kubernetes considers exceeding the quota to result in the inability to create Pods, migration cannot proceed.
+When a user has used the `ResourceQuota` quota, performing a VM migration isn't possible.
+A resource quota, defined by a `ResourceQuota` object, limits aggregate resource usage for the entire namespace.
+A VM migration requires the creation of a pod with equivalent resources to the VM you are migrating.
+In Kubernetes, if the resources needed for pod creation exceed the resource quota, the quota system rejects pod creation, and the VM migration cannot proceed.

-It should be noted that migration logic is controlled by Kubevirt, not a native behavior of Kubernetes.
+Kubevirt controls migration logic, and it is not the native behavior of Kubernetes.
 Additionally, Kubevirt does not provide a solution between ResourceQuota and migration.

 ### Related Issues